 A mirror allows you to upload your content to your DreamHost server for one site (site A), but use another site’s URL (site B) on the same account to view the original site (site A).

 More technically, a mirror domain is a server alias on the DreamHost server that allows you to access the same DreamHost site content under more than one address.
-For example, you can have both a .com and a .net site that share the same site content, or access your site live before your domain is set up.
+For example, you can have a .com and a .net site that share the same content or access your site live before your domain is set up.
 View the following article for further information:

-A mirror domain can only "mirror" an existing account at DreamHost, as it is merely a server alias.
-A mirror domain is a "mirror" only in terms of address aliasing; it is not a physical mirror and there is no content duplication involved, nor is it a "cloaking" or "domain gripping" facility.
+A mirror domain can only "mirror" an existing domain at DreamHost, as it is merely a server alias.
+A mirror domain is a "mirror" only in terms of address aliasing; it is not a physical mirror, and there is no content duplication involved, nor is it a "cloaking" or "domain gripping" facility.

-Mirrored domains and cloaked sites do not tend to work well with some CMS applications (WordPress for example).
-This is because some CMS applications hard-code the URL for the site and actively rewrite the URL in the browser address bar.
-This causes the URL for the site to change, effectively ruining the mirrored or cloaked settings.
-You may need to make further adjustments within the CMS if this is the case.
+- Some CMS applications (WordPress for example) — This is because some CMS applications hard-code the URL for the site and actively rewrite the URL in the browser address bar.
+This causes the URL for the site to change, effectively ruining the mirrored settings.
+If this is the case, you may need to make further adjustments within the CMS.

 If you need to access your database while the DNS is not pointed to DreamHost, view the following article:

-In order to have links on a site stay within the original URL address, they must not contain the domain name.
+To have links on a site stay within the original URL address, they must not contain the domain name.
 This is called using a relative link or path.
-For example, if mirror.example.com is the mirror for the actual site named example.com, any links on the example.com site that contain "example.com" will take visitors to example.com.
+For example, if mirror.example.com is the mirror for the actual site named example.com, any links on the example.com site that contain example.com will take visitors to example.com.
 This defeats the purpose of a mirror.

 - Good (Relative): /about-us.html